SESYNC-ci/basic-Shiny-lesson/docs/_slides/layout.md

 ## Design and Layout

 A suite of `*Layout()` functions make for a nicer user interface.
-You can organize elements using pre-defined high level layouts such as
+You can organize elements with a page using pre-defined high level layouts such as

 - `sidebarLayout()`
 - `splitLayout()`